-International judicial collection procedures
+International judicial debt collection law procedure

 Is your international customer not paying your invoice?
 Then you can take legal action against your client.
 The legal options for getting your debtor to pay, however, differ per country.
 Every European country has its own laws and rules.
-There are no universal laws governing the collection of claims.
+There are no universal laws or overriding international debt collection laws governing the collection of claims.
 Many European countries do, however, have more or less the same legal options for having your outstanding invoice collected, although the details of these procedures vary from country to country.
 Below we show the procedures that occur in almost every European country, although most countries also have other judicial collection procedures.

 Start summons proceedings